trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 This tells `lite-server` which files to include in our base directory.
 We add the `./src` directory for our website files and `./build/contracts` directory for the contract artifacts.
 The dot preceding the slash means "start looking for this in the current directory."

-Finally, edit the `scripts` object in the `package.json` file in the project's root directory with the following contents:
+We've also added a dev command to the `scripts` object in the `package.json` file in the project's root directory.
+The `scripts` object allows us to alias console commands to a single npm command.
+In this case we're just doing a single command, but it's possible to have more complex configurations.
+Here's what yours should look like:

 ```javascript
 "scripts": {